-I am often asked to speak to groups about networking.
+I am often asked to speak about networking.
 People seem to think I have some secret.
 Truth is, I don’t.
 I’ll tell you the same thing I tell those audiences: I don’t care for networking.

 It doesn’t have to be that way.

 With a slight perspective shift, anyone can become a better networker.
 In fact, most people could become great if they simply approached it with a fresh attitude.
 Below are some key ideas I’ve incorporated into my everyday routine over the last ten years.
 But before we begin, let’s ditch the “networking” moniker.
 The word sounds too calculating, too sterile.
 Let’s use “connecting” instead.
 Here goes: